Bheem-Works/A/track/Agust1.md

 # Date - Agust One (thursday);

+## Summary

+- Start day : Today day was nice.
+- but there is a embarssing thing's that has happened with me.
+- and i have to told that imbarssing thing's.
+- So i carried  a comb with  my self in my bag.

+## Highlights

+- **Start day : Today day was nice.**
+- **but there is a embarssing thing's that has happened with me.**

+Tags: #journal
 Start day : Today day was nice. but there is a embarssing thing's that has happened with me. and i have to told that imbarssing thing's.
 So i carried  a comb with  my self in my bag.
 And it feels so embarassing when you are carrying the comb in your bag and don't even know about it.
 And people will